Explore SafeGraph social distancing data

 The voxel layer is a way of visualizing the multidimensional space-time cube.
 You've been exploring the stay-at-home behavior variable, but the original data had variables for other behavior patterns, including delivery driver, full-time work, and part-time work.
 Now you'll switch to another variable.

-- On the ribbon, on the Appearance tab, in the Variable section, click the Variable drop-down arrow, and click PCTDELIVERY_MEAN_SPATIAL_NEIGHBORS.
+- On the ribbon, on the Voxel Layer tab, in the Variable section, click the Variable drop-down arrow, and click PCTDELIVERY_MEAN_SPATIAL_NEIGHBORS.

 The new variable is displayed in the voxel layer with a new color scheme.

-- Change the symbology of the layer to the red-blue color scheme.
+- Change the symbology of the layer to the Red-Blue (Continuous) color scheme.